discordianfish/oauth-proxy/README.md

 ## Request signatures

-If `signature_key` is defined, proxied requests will be signed with the `GAP-Signature` header, which is a [Hash-based Message Authentication Code (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) of selected request information and the request body [see `SIGNATURE_HEADERS`
+If `signature-key` is defined, proxied requests will be signed with the `GAP-Signature` header, which is a [Hash-based Message Authentication Code (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) of selected request information and the request body [see `SIGNATURE_HEADERS`